plblum/jivs/docs/Jivs_API.md

 - `calcFn` – Assign the function used by `CalcValueHost` to determine its value.
 See [Using CalcValueHost](#using-calcvaluehost).
 - `group` – Group validation is a tool to group `ValueHosts` with a specific submit command when validating.
 If used, create a name for the group and use it on all `ValueHosts` and calls to validate() that share the group.
 The name matching is case insensitive.
 - `parserLookupKey` – When you have [configured parsing](#datatypeparsers) for `FieldValueHosts`, this overrides the default parser.
 Specify a lookupKey to match one that you have registered with the `DataTypeParserService`.
-- `formatterLookupKey` – When calling setValue(), it takes a native value.
+- `formatterLookupKey` – When calling `setValue()`, it takes a native value.
 By assigning this, it also formats it into the text value.
 Specify a lookupKey to match one that you have registered with the `DataTypeFormatterService`.
 It has no impact on `setValues()` or `setTextValue()`.
-- `reformatTextValue` - When calling setTextValue(), the original text value can be reformatted, such as '1/2/2025' -> '01/02/2025'.
+- `reformatTextValue` - When calling `setTextValue()`, the original text value can be reformatted, such as '1/2/2025' -> '01/02/2025'.
 It requires the ValueHost to be setup for both parsing and formatter, including the right `DataTypeParsers` and `DataTypeFormatters` in their respective services.
 The feature requires opting in, either by setting this to true or using `builder.behaviors.reformatTextValue = true`.
 - `propertyName` – The actual property name on the model.
-If its the same as Config.name, this can be undefined.
-Helps mapping between model and valuehost.
+If its the same as `ValueHostConfig.name`, this can be undefined.
+Helps mapping between model and valuehost, especially when using the [ModelReader and ModelWriter](#modelreader-and-modelwriter). `ModelReader` and `ModelWriter` permit dot notation to locate a property of a child, such as "Address.Street1".
+- `modelReaderRule` - Assists the `ModelReader` to convert and cleanup data between the model and the ValueHost.
+See [ModelReader](#modelreader-and-modelwriter).
+- `modelWriterRule` - Assists the `ModelWriter` to convert and cleanup data between the ValueHost and model.
+See [ModelWriter](#modelreader-and-modelwriter).
 ### Getting a ValueHost
 Start with a `ValueHostsManager` instance.
 It should already be configured with ValueHosts.
 Supposing *vhm* has that `ValueHostsManager`, do this to get a `ValueHost`: